FallingWithStyle/obsidian-ideatr/tutorials/08-Batch-Operations.md

 **Use batch operations when:**
 - You've changed AI models or providers
-- You want to update all classifications
+- You want to update all idea enhancements
 - You're cleaning up your vault
 - You want to refresh relationships
 - You're doing a comprehensive audit